Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-okulary/index.md

 # OKULARY
 Okulary is a company devoted to the manufacturing of sunglasses with 3Dprinters.
 All the materias are recycled and we follow a sustainable production process.
+Our main objective is to produce low-cost sunglasses for everybody with an innovative technology as 3D printers.
  ![Image](Logotipo Restaurante Sushi.png)
 ## INDUSTRY
 The industry of our company is the Ophtilmatic Goods Manufacturing.
 NAICS code 33915.